-Tech Wrap-Up 5-13-2019.
-The price of one Bitcoin surpassed $8000 today for the first time since July 2018.
-The price represents a weekly increase in value of nearly 40%.
-A great way to earn Bitcoin is with this shopping rewards program that pays you back in Bitcoin.
-Tech Help Knowledgebase wraps up each day with a summary of today’s most engaging stories from our social media feeds.
-We order the story summaries below by user engagement (posts with the most likes, shares, clicks, hashtag clicks and detail expands) and by the number of impressions they received.
-Stories are in descending order with the most engaging story at the top.
+Tech Wrap-Up 5-13-2022, which is Friday the 13th.
+People viewed Friday the 13th as a very unlucky day before we all began associating it with a movie franchise.
+Still, today is not the day to allow a black cat to cross your path, walk under a ladder, or break a mirror.
+While you are walking on eggshells, Tech Help Knowledgebase wraps up the day with a summary of today’s most engaging stories from our social media feeds.
+We order the story summaries below by user engagement (posts with the most likes, shares, clicks, hashtag clicks, and detail expands) and by the number of impressions received.
 Our human-curated social media feeds include links to technology news, how-to and help articles, and video tutorials for common issues.

 Stories curated for our feeds are from our staff writers or culled from third-party sources that produce content related to the categories covered by our site.
 See the summaries and links below for today’s top stories by user engagement.
 Follow us on Twitter, Facebook, Instagram, and YouTube to interact with our feeds.